Skip to Content

 The Secret of How To Make A Magnolia Wreath?

 The easiest way to make a magnolia wreath is to add individual leaves with hot glue to a grapevine wreath.
-Plus, it doesn’t matter the condition of the grapevine wreath.
+Plus, the condition of the grapevine wreath doesn’t matter.
 You can use an old one.

-The best part is once the leaves are spent, you can easily remove them from the grapevine wreath and reuse it for your next project.
+The best part is that once the leaves are spent, you can easily remove them from the grapevine wreath and reuse them for your next project.

 You can begin by gathering a good supply of fresh leaves.
-You’ll need lopper tree trimmers to reach the branches if your tree is tall.
+If your tree is tall, you’ll need lopper tree trimmers to reach the branches.

 Fresh cut magnolia leaves